DaveSkender/Stock.Indicators/indicators/Slope/README.md

 ﻿# Slope and Linear Regression

 [Slope of the best fit line](https://school.stockcharts.com/doku.php?id=technical_indicators:slope), determined by Linear Regression on Close price.
 It can be used to help identify trend strength and direction.
-R-Squared (R&sup2;) is also output as a fitness measure of the linear regression; this is not the same as the more prevalent [Correlation (R&sup2;)](../Correlation/README.md).
+Standard Deviation and R-Squared (R&sup2;) is also output as a fitness measure of the linear regression; this is not the same as the more prevalent [Correlation (R&sup2;)](../Correlation/README.md).
 A best-fit `Line` is also returned for the last lookback segment.

 <!-- ![image](chart.png) -->